hackerstowardperception/hackerstowardperception.github.io/_pages/about.md

 Hackers Towards Perception is a non-profit organization that provides young people between the ages of 16 and 25 access to exploring and hopefully joining the Cyberspace Security work community.
 A highly in demand career today and for generations to come.

-Hackers Towards Perception is networking and learning platform? that will:
+Hackers Towards Perception is networking and learning platform that will:
 - Teach Cybersecurity basics.
 - Offer creative workshops with experienced mentors.
 - Provide hands-on practice through hacking platforms that currently work with top 500 hundred fortune companies in the country, so students have the ability to experience real world scenarios.